Backpage Sex Trafficking Lawsuit

 Who Were the Defendants Named in the Backpage Lawsuit?

-The lawsuit against Backpage had two defendant groups which included all Backpage website operation staff and all individuals who owned and managed the company.
+The lawsuit against Backpage sex trafficking had two defendant groups which included all Backpage website operation staff and all individuals who owned and managed the company.
 The people who ran the platform operations had full authority over how the platform worked and how it handled advertisements for sex trafficking content.

 The lawsuit focused on businesses and their associated partners who operated Backpage by providing financing and obtaining business advantages from the service.
 The plaintiffs argued that the defendants already understood their actions would lead to financial benefits from ads that promoted sexual exploitation.